Crossings is the insert in the Sunday bulletin handed out before each church service. This is an online version of that document.

 TODAY AT CHRIST THE REDEEMER

-CHILDREN’S MINISTRY: If it’s your child’s first time, a parent or guardian must attend with their child in order to register and provide vital health and contact information.
+CHILDREN’S MINISTRY: All children are invited to attend Catechesis of the Good Shepherd during services and Formation Hour.
+This is a prayerful environment in which children will experience times of developmentally appropriate presentations, corporate worship, and personal “work.”
+If it’s your child’s first time, a parent or guardian must attend with their child in order to register and provide vital health and contact information.

-- During services the Retreat Room (in the back of the church) is provided for you to use with a restless child.
+- During all services, the Retreat Room (in the back of the church) is provided for you to use with a restless child.
 From there you can see and hear the service.

 THIS WEEK AT CHRIST THE REDEEMER

 BAND OF BROTHERS, Christ the Redeemer men in their 20s and 30s, meets on Monday nights.
 Contact Michael Schwandt (email@example.com) for more info.

 FIRST TUESDAY PRAYER: Due to last week’s weather First Tuesday Prayer has been rescheduled to this Tuesday, April 12, in the Parish Hall, from 10:00 a.m.-12:00 p.m., to pray for our churches, state, elections, country, Israel and the Middle East, and the persecuted church. “…that you may know His incomparably great power for us who believe.
 That power is like the working of His mighty strength, which He exerted in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly realms.”
 (Ephesians 19-20).
 For more info, please contact Linda (firstname.lastname@example.org).

 WEEKLY BIBLE STUDY meets in the sacristy Tuesdays, 7:00-9:00 p.m.
 Contact Richard Thorndike (978-922-3618) for more information.